 “Well, she’s just had her hair bobbed, so…”

 “It would be wonderful if the girls got together.
 Do you go to the high school, dear?”
 The woman gazed at Georgia, who ferociously studied the palm of her hand.

 “Don’t mind her.
 She’s just shy.”
 Bridger wasn’t in the mood to explain.

 “I think it would be wonderful if they became friends.
 Cecelia is on the cheer squad, and she’s also in the Girls’ Bowling Club.
 She absolutely adores bowling.
 Do you like bowling, dear?”
 The woman peered at Georgia, who was busy twisting her hands behind her back.
 “Does your daughter like bowling?” she asked Bridger.

 “She isn’t really…” Bridger started.
 “That is to say, she isn’t really my…”

 “I think they would have such a grand time together,” the woman went on.
 “Here, why don’t I give you my phone number, and you can call me anytime.
 Maybe we can get the girls together.
 Does your daughter like cheerleading?”

 “She’s not my…” Bridger stopped “No,” she said.
 “She doesn’t.”

-“Oh that’s too bad,” the woman said, jotting down information on a slip of paper she had produced from her handbag, and handing it to Bridger.
+“Oh that’s too bad.”
+The woman jotted down information on a slip of paper she had produced from her handbag, and handed it to Bridger.
 “Well, I’m sure they’ll find something to talk about.
 Anyway.
 It was wonderful to see you.”